SS-NES/meta-template/README.md

 A template to initialize **templating projects** that comply with best practices on sustainable software in Natural and Engineering Science.
 This template containts boilerplate code for developing custom research software templates using [Copier](https://copier.readthedocs.io).

+## Features

+- Federation of best practices for research software project.
+Align with the best practice for research software development of the Natural and Engineering Science community in the Netherlands.
+- Reduce maintainabily.
+Enhancements to the meta-template can be incoorporated with ease in templating projects which reduces the time maintainers of templating projects have to spend in updating their templates.
+- Flexibility.
+Generate software template projects for any programming languates and use cases.
+- Library of common open source licenses for your templating projects.

 ## How to Use

 **Requirements**